graphitemaster/aau/site/content/index.md

-In fact, computing the mid-point of two variables safely is pretty much impossible in any language without the help of a library function because with wrapping or otherwise, there is specific inputs that will fail.
+In fact, computing the mid-point of two variables safely is pretty much impossible in any language without the help of a library function because with wrapping or otherwise, there are specific inputs that fail.

 One common solution for signed is to rewrite it to this idiom, which still fails for `high = INT_MAX` and `low = INT_MIN`.